 Building & Construction Industry Statistics: Global Market Size & Growth (2024–2029)

 The global building and construction industry is the largest single sector in the world economy by output.
 It encompasses residential housebuilding, commercial real estate development, civil infrastructure (roads, bridges, utilities), and industrial facilities.
-The sector employed approximately 281 million workers globally in 2023 and is a primary driver of materials, machinery, and engineering services demand worldwide.
+According to the International Labour Organization, the sector employed approximately 134 million workers globally in 2022, and is a primary driver of materials, machinery, and engineering services demand worldwide.

 Segment Breakdown